 The numerical designation 66 was officially assigned to the Chicago-to-Los Angeles route in the summer of 1926.

 Route 66 starts in Chicago, Illinois, and ends in Santa Monica, California.
 The Corvette has become a Route 66 icon.

 91% of the original Route 66 is still in use in Texas.

-As a publicity stunt in 1928, promoters of Route 66 held a coast to coast foot race that included all 2448 miles of the Mother Road and then some.
-The race kept right on going far beyond Chicago all the way to New York City.
+As a publicity stunt in 1928, promoters of Route 66 held a coast-to-coast foot race that included all 2448 miles of the Mother Road and then some.
+The race kept right on going far beyond Chicago to New York City.

 In 1985 Route 66 was officially decommissioned as a federal highway.
-However, daily use of the road had been gradually replaced in earlier years by the Interstates.
+However, the Interstates gradually replaced the daily use of the road in earlier years.
 The road was decommissioned due to public demand for better transportation as the old road deteriorated after World War II.

 Get Your Kicks (On Route 66)

 Well, if you ever plan to motor west

 Just take my way that’s the highway that’s the best

 Get your kicks on Route 66.